Total War: Warhammer II: Rise of the Tomb Kings

-Five thousand years ago, the desert kingdom of Nehekhara was the greatest human civilization in the world.
+Five thousand years ago, the desert kingdom of Nehekhara was the first and greatest human civilization in the world.
 However, Nehekhara was destroyed by Nagash, the first necromancer.
 Through the power of his Black Pyramid, Nagash enacted a great spell that would kill all that lived in Nehekhara and raise them as his undead servants.
 Before the spell could be completed, Nagash was slain by Alcadizaar the Conqueror, the last king of Nehekhara, with the aid of the Skaven (who had initially allied with the Great Necromancer, but betrayed him after they realized how great a threat Nagash was).
 The Nehekharan dead returned as the Tomb Kings, but because Nagash's ritual was incomplete, many of the Tomb Kings retained their free will and intellect.

 In the current day, the false twin-tailed comet has stirred the Black Pyramid from its slumber and courses with power.
 It is discovered that five of the nine books of Nagash are needed to control the Black Pyramid.
 Four Tomb King factions battle to control it: Khemri, led by Settra the Imperishable; the Exiles of Nehek, led by Grand Hierophant Khatep; the Court of Lybaras, led by High Queen Khalida; and the Followers of Nagash, led by Arkhan the Black.
 Settra, the first and greatest king of Nehekhara, seeks the pyramid's power to regain control over his domain and begin global conquest.
 Khatep, the oldest of the Liche Priests, seeks to end his exile by using the pyramid to fulfill the promise he made to Settra to transform him and the Nehekharan nobility into immortal golden beings.
 Khalida, the champion of the Asp Goddess, seeks the pyramid's power to take vengeance on her cousin Neferata, the first vampire, and to destroy all of vampire-kind.
 Arkhan, the Liche King and Nagash's second-in-command, seeks to use the power of the Black Pyramid to resurrect his master; as Nagash's servant, Arkhan already has one of the books, the Liber Mortis, and thus only needs to obtain four more to unlock the Black Pyramid.

 Once all five of the books of Nagash are recovered, the final mission involves the player's chosen faction battling for the Black Pyramid.
 Should the player choose either Settra, Khalida, or Khatep, they will be on offense and join forces with the other two factions to fight against Arkhan as he guards the Black Pyramid.
 Should the player choose Arkhan, he will be on defense as he faces off against the combined forces of the former three.